mugiln/three-body-problem/README.md

 The three-body problem asks: given three masses in space pulling on each other through gravity, how do they move over time?

 Unlike the two-body problem (e.g. Earth orbiting the Sun), the three-body problem has **no general closed-form solution**.
-The motion is highly sensitive to initial conditions — a tiny change can produce completely different trajectories.
+The motion is highly sensitive to initial conditions and a tiny change can produce completely different trajectories.
 This is one of the earliest known examples of **chaos theory**.

 ---